Lion cub locked in cage

 Traditional and Modern Medicine

-Traditional Asian medicine is based on an entirely different concept to modern medicine, and, with about 2,000 years of history, is of immense importance to many people.
+Traditional Asian medicine is based on an entirely different concept than modern medicine.
+With about 2,000 years of history, it is of immense importance to many people.

-Science has provided us with extensive medical breakthroughs and research which eliminate the need to use wild, endangered animals, such as lions and tigers in medicine.
+Science has provided us with extensive medical breakthroughs and research eliminating the need to use wild, endangered animals, such as lions and tigers, in medicine.

-People are living longer, survival rates are higher, and there are cures and remedies for so many illnesses.
-Modern medicine has given us many gifts, but at the same time, ancient remedies containing animal products are still popular across Asia.
+People are living longer, survival rates are higher, and there are cures and remedies for many illnesses.
+Modern medicine has given us many gifts, but ancient remedies containing animal products are still popular across Asia.

-Plant-based traditional medicine has been used for many years, and will no Roubt continue to be used for many more.
-Many herbal remedies are known to have curative properties and are popular with many communities around the world
+Plant-based traditional medicine has been used for many years and will continue to be used for many more.
+Many herbal remedies are known to have curative properties and are popular with many communities worldwide.

-Having the choice to decide which treatment is right for you can only be a good thing- except when our endangered wildlife is threatened.
+Choosing which treatment is right for you can only be good- except when our endangered wildlife is threatened.

 A huge industry

-It is estimated that the traditional Asian medicine industry is worth upwards of $50 to $1201 billion USD globally.
-Last year, the World Health Organisation (WHO), endorsed the practice of traditional despite a surge of criticism.
+It is estimated that the traditional Asian medicine industry is worth upwards of $50 to $120 billion globally.
+Last year, the World Health Organisation (WHO) endorsed traditional practice despite a surge of criticism.

 A global threat to endangered big cats

 Big cat numbers have been freefalling into oblivion over the last century.
 Wild tigers are just shy of 4,000.
-For lions, there’s about 20,000 left in the wild – down from about 200,000 a century ago.
+For lions, there are about 20,000 left in the wild – down from about 200,000 a century ago.

 Jaguars in Suriname